New examples of harmonic maps to the hyperbolic plane via B\"acklund transformation: Introduction and Statement of the Results

 We first prove the following result. \begin{proposition} Define the function $S$ by

 and the function $R$ by

 Then,

+is the harmonic map that corresponds to $w$.
+The domain of $R$ and $S$ is the largest possible open simply connected subset of $\mathbb{C}$ containing the origin so that the above expressions make sense. \end{proposition} \textbf{Remark.} \textit{Observe that the function $S$, by its definition preserves the sign of the initial data $S(0,0)$.
+Also, the image of $u$ is a subset of $\mathbb{H}^2$.
+However, these maps are not necessarily injective on their domain, as can be easily seen by Example \ref{ex FD}.}

-is a harmonic map that corresponds to $w$. \end{proposition} Therefore, given a pair of functions $(w,\theta)$ that satisfies the B{\"a}cklund transformation, there is an implicit formula for a harmonic map to the hyperbolic plane that involves the integrals $I_1, I_2, I_3, I_4$.
+Therefore, given a pair of functions $(w,\theta)$ that satisfies the B{\"a}cklund transformation, there is an implicit formula for a harmonic map to the hyperbolic plane that involves the integrals $I_1, I_2, I_3, I_4$.
 We provide an example of a harmonic map, first studied in \cite[Section 7]{FotDask}, that we recover by the algorithm of Proposition \ref{Theorem2}.

 We next characterize the solutions $w$ of the sinh-Gordon equation that are of the form